Welcome to our blog on rabbit vision, answering questions such as can bunnies see in color and can Rabbits see in the dark.

-Being a prey animal, rabbits do have very good eyesight, and this is key to their survival.
+Being prey animals, rabbits do have very good eyesight, and this is key to their survival.

 Like most prey animals, they have their eyes on the side of the head.
 This means they can see almost 360degs and they are able to see nearly all the way around.
 They do have blind spots of about 9 degrees.
 Just in front of their nose and just behind them.

-Ever wondered why your rabbit seems a little confused when you hold a treat right under their nose?
+Ever wondered why your rabbit seems a little confused when you hold a treat right under its nose?
 This is called the chin spot, and small blind spot in front of them.